 It may feel like you have a million inputs to your roadmap as a product owner.
-The best PLG companies root their decision making in a thorough understanding of how customers interact with the product.
+The best Product-led companies root their decision making in a thorough understanding of how customers interact with the product.
 It can be challenging to separate the signal (example: what are people actually doing) from the noise (example: what your sales team says prospects want to do), but that radical focus is required to get your product to the next level of growth.

 If you’re not tracking user activation metrics, don’t worry.
 This is still a very advanced practice in Visma and the industry.
 According to a recent survey, only 44% of companies do this well.
 A proven way to measure user value and using it to feed into the product strategy is the North Star framework, which you can learn more about in our Index offering.

-If the turnaround time from “hypothesis to change” is too long, organizations risk losing both customers and revenue.
+To enable rapid innovation and deployment, companies must develop a product strategy that involves effective experimentation.
+If the turnaround time from “hypothesis to change” is too long, organisations risk losing both customers and revenue.

 39% of digital businesses say they struggle to optimise their offerings because they are unable to analyse the full customer experience (e.g. across devices or products).